-I'm throwing it back to my 29th birthday last year and what a lovely day it was.
-Me, sis and mum visited Langton Greenhouse.
+My 29th birthday!
+What a lovely day it was.
+Me, sis and mum visited Langton Greenhouse in Leicestershire.
 Giant burnished giraffes at the entrance were a surreal

 and inviting way to enter the place.
-Lavender lined the path, where a gentle twinkling of lights emerged behind the buds.
-Light has a way of bringing out the chatoyancy of beads too.
+Lavender lined the path, where the gentle twinkling of lights emerged behind buds.
+Light has a way of bringing out the shimmer of beads too.

 This was the case with the abundance of gems making this skirt sparkle.
 A flower or two wove it's way into the beady constellation, of course.

 I'm always on the lookout for new features for the garden; think pots, plants and sculptural elements.
 I spotted rocking pyramids.
 It happened to be Glastonbury last week and The Killers took to the main Pyramid Stage.
 Me and sis went to see them perform in Luxembourg, which was an amazing experience.
 I wasn't at Glasto, although seeing how awesome it looked took me back to the time we got to hear them in all their glory.
 Their rendition of This Charming Man gets me on my feet.

 Upon entering, an array of orchids lined the ledge in shades of pink & cream.
 I remember purchasing a beautiful light pink one a few years ago for my studio, when I first started D&T. It's such an elegant and delicate plant.
 I did find they can be a tad particular when it comes to maintenance and watering.
 Even so, when someone knows how to best look after them, they thrive and a vast collection can blow you away.
 I got to experience them in full splendour this year, when I visited Singapore for my 30th birthday.
 More to come on that soon!